julioccmoura/Multi-stage-attention-u-net-for-fundus-imaging-segmentation/README.md

-# Multi stage attention U-net for fundus imaging segmentation
+# Multi stage attention U-Net for fundus imaging segmentation
 # Introduction
 Fundus imaging segmentation plays a key role during ophthalmic diseases diagnosis.
 While manually segmentation is a time-consuming task and demands a specialist, in the last years an undefined number of works have been developed to automatically identify ocular structures and speed this task.

-Here I propose a multi-stage and multi-task attention U-net for vessel, optic disc and optic disc cup segmentation in fundus images.
+Here I propose a multi-stage and multi-task attention U-Net for vessel, optic disc and optic disc cup segmentation in fundus images.
 It a 3-train stage model, each with a different loss function (BCE, Tversky and FocalTversky).
 This approach aims progressive learning and better generalization to improve the segmentation quality.

 The model was tested in the following well stablished datasets: